Homemakers

 - Make: Every month we discuss cutting-edge issues in foods, health, relationships, consumer protection, crafts and technology.
 Homemakers love to learn new skills at monthly meetings and other Extension workshops and programs.

-- Belong: make new friends to explore and share community issues, family life, international and diversity awareness, environmental issues, and healthy homes.
+- Belong: make new friends to explore and share community issues, family life, international awareness, environmental issues, and healthy homes.

 - Serve: Make a difference in our community by sharing knowledge and talents, honoring veterans, helping the homeless, assisting nursing home residents and other projects.
 Volunteer hours by Homemakers make a big difference in our community!